 The March 20, 2015 interim report presented the proposed fastener types and corrosion test sequences for the study.
 A timeline was proposed that projected completion of one test sequence of roof fasteners, and two test sequences of screen enclosure fasteners.
 Delays in delivery and a manufacturing defect in the corrosion testing apparatus resulted in a delay in this schedule.
 As of June 15, the test sequence for roofing fasteners has been completed, and the first of two test sequences for screen enclosure fasteners is being prepared for testing.
 This report presents the results and analysis of the roofing fastener test sequence.
+This report will be appended as screen enclosure fastener testing and analysis are completed.

-The roofing fastener test sequence consisted of electrogalvalized 11⁄4 inch roofing coil nails.
+The roofing fastener test sequence consisted of electrogalvalized 11⁄2 inch roofing coil nails.
 Three manufacturers were tested, including pneumatic and hand installed types.
 Configurations included a) out of the box (control), b) installed into substrate and tested (in-situ case), and c) installed into substrate, removed and tested (extreme case).
 Substrate installations include bare wood, through flashing into wood, and through shingles into wood.
 Testing was conducted in accordance with TAS 114 Appendix E. An integer 1 - 8 corrosion scale was created to score the degree of corrosion to the head and shaft of the fasteners.
 In addition, each fastener was scored as pass/fail in accordance with the TAS 114 criterion.